dagbelese/ETHZ-AML/README.md

 # ETHZ-AML
-Practical projects in advanced machine learning tasks
+Practical programming projects in the course Advanced Machine Learning

 Task 1: Predict the age of a brain from MRI features